Welcome to Tomorrow (Are You Ready?): Airplay

 "Welcome To Tomorrow (Are You Ready?)" received a considerable amount of airplay on European radio stations.
 At German dance-oriented radio station Hit-Radio N1 in Nuremberg, it was put on their power-play list and also peaked at number one on their chart.
 In the UK, it peaked at number 11 on the Music Week Airplay chart in October.
 On the European Dance Radio Chart, the song almost peaked atop, peaking at number two, behind Pet Shop Boys' "Yesterday, When I Was Mad" same month, becoming the second most-played dance song on European radio that week.
 It ended up as the 17th most-played dance song on European radio in 1994.
-"Welcome To Tomorrow (Are You Ready?)" also entered the European airplay chart Border Breakers at number 16 on 3 September 1994 due to crossover airplay in West Central-, West-, North West-, North- and South-Europe.
-It peaked at the top on 29 October.
+"Welcome To Tomorrow (Are You Ready?)" also peaked at number seven on the European Hit Radio chart in the same period.
+And on the European airplay chart Border Breakers, it entered at number 16 on 3 September 1994 due to crossover airplay in West Central-, West-, North West-, North- and South-Europe, peaking at the top on 29 October.

 Music video

 "The video took a lot of hard work - three months working day and night, so we've given everyone a break for October.
 We had a motion control camera with film of Summer just on a seat in a blue box, and we figured there must be a way of getting the data of the motion control camera into our Silicon Graphics computer to do the same type of camera moves, so that the world would be in sync with her.
 So we had to write a new piece of software for that."

 — —Snap! talking to The Mix about making the music video.

 The music video for "Welcome to Tomorrow (Are You Ready?)" was directed by Angel Gracia.
 It was made as a 3-D science fiction fantasy, showing Summer flying through a fantasy world, seated on a futuristic motorcycle/zeppelin contraption.
 The video also features a small clip taken from the video of their 1990 hit "The Power".
-A short film on the making of the video was also broadcast on Germany's VIVA.
+A short film on the making of the video was also broadcast on German music television channel VIVA.

-3D graphics were produced with Softimage 3D by utilised by four graphic designers and animators through six Silicon Graphics computers.
+3D graphics were produced with Softimage 3D by utilised, known for the digital effects in the movie Jurassic Park the previous year, by four graphic designers and animators through six Silicon Graphics computers.
 The 3D production lasted more than three months in addition to two-day programming and two-day live-action filming.
 The music video was released one week after the single release and radio airplay.

 "Welcome to Tomorrow (Are You Ready?)" received heavy rotation on MTV Europe, power play on France's MCM and was A-listed on VIVA in October 1994.
 In 2011, the video was made available on Snap!'s official YouTube channel.
 Gracia had previously directed the videos for "Colour of Love" in 1991 and "Exterminate!" in 1992.